strimzi/strimzi-mqtt-bridge/README.md

 ### How it works

 To enable a seamless integration between MQTT and Kafka, the MQTT Bridge provides a way to map MQTT topics to Kafka topics.
-This mapping is done using a set of predefined patterns and kafka topic templates.
+This mapping is done using a set of predefined patterns and Kafka topic templates.
 The MQTT Bridge uses these patterns to map MQTT topics to Kafka topics.
 As a part of the bridge, a Kafka producer will be responsible for producing messages from the MQTT clients to the Kafka Cluster.

 ### Topic Mapping Rules (ToMaR)